 After considering the elevated topic of objects and namespaces let's return to the nitty gritty of variables and their scope.

 You might think that local or global variables were the only two possibilities but there is another.

 If the language that you are using has a block structure, and most modern languages do, then you can use the block structure to determine the scope.

-If you do write programs using block structure then an easy to implement and understand scope rule is that a variable is defined in any blocks defined within the block that the variable is declared in.
+If you do write programs using block structure then an easy to implement and understand scope rule is that a variable is defined in any blocks contained within the block that the variable is declared in.

 This produces a sort of halfway between a local and a global variable.
-The variable is local to all blocks that are defined outside of the block that the variable is declared in but global to all blocks defined within the block that declares the variable.
+The variable is local to all blocks that are defined outside of the block that the variable is declared in but effectively global to all blocks defined within the block that declares the variable.